 The Serolasar lake is another major attraction around Tirthan Valley which is situated at a distance of about 5 km from the Jalori Pass.
 Located at an altitude of about 3,100 meters, this lake is believed to be having some unique medicinal properties as well.
 And its natural beauty is one of the major distinctive factors why so many tourists and locals flock here all year round.
 However, to reach here, one needs to trek all the way to this place and the tourists are also advised to carry on their own refreshments.

 This pass is a stunning example of nature’s raw beauty; the panoramic views of the Dhauladhar mountain range here are bound to mesmerize you with their majestic and captivating aura.
 For anyone who is a fan of natural destinations must-visit Jalori Pass at all costs.

-The Tirthan River is a great source of Trout fishes.
-Filled with brown and rainbow trouts, this river has become one of the favourite places for all those who love to indulge their time in angling.
+The Tirthan River is a great source of Trout fish.
+Filled with brown and rainbow trouts, this river has become one of the favorite places for all those who love to indulge their time in angling.

 To reach Tirthan Valley in Himachal Pradesh, you will need to cover a total distance of about 494, 1,901, 543, 2,654 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the details on how you can reach Tirthan Valley.

-By Road.
 You can take state-run buses or private buses which are frequently available to and fro this place.
-As the roadways are well structured and maintained towards Himachal, you can also consider booking a taxi or travelling via your own vehicle here.
+As the roadways are well structured and maintained towards Himachal, you can also consider booking a taxi or traveling via your own vehicle here.